robertjdoig/telement/Pablo_Larenas_Report.md

 **EDITING EXISTING BLUEPRINTS**

-Through several game test instances I must edit different parameters of several exiting BP:
+Through several game test instances I edited different of almost all exiting BP in the game.
+The common activities I used to check constantly to maintain the game balance were:

 - Add or subtract delay time to spawners and UI effects
-- Create variables in FPCB to activate or deactivate UI elements.
+- Create variables in FPCB to activate or deactivate UI elements, to help the player moving arround and reinfornce some key interactions between the player and the evironment.
-- Add and edit animation timelines of Hearts, spikes and levers.
+- Add and edit animation timelines of Hearts, spikes and levers, to enhance both appearance and legibility.
-- Change damage made by objects (spikes, lava, spawners)
+- Change damage made by objects (spikes, lava, spawners) to balance game difficulty.
-- Increase or decrease speed of spikes, spawners, player.
+- Increase or decrease speed of spikes, spawners, player to balance game difficulty.
-- change triggerable parameters of levers and doors.
+- change triggerable parameters of levers and door to create more complex and challenging interactions between triggerable objets and triggers.
-- Edit gun appearance and triggerable objects meshes and materials.
+- Edit gun appearance and triggerable objects meshes, sounds, delay, speed and materials.
-- Change material textures and effects.
+- Change material textures and effects to highlight some "cookie crumps trails" for the player.

 The visual aspect of the blueprints facilitates my job as artist allowing me to easily edit those parameters without breaking the code.
+ON the other hand, my knowledge of c++ allowed me to read the components relations and attempt to design my own bluerpint solutions to specific programmatic issues.

+Overall, I was able to manage several key aspects the project, from a wide and high view position, but at the same time, easily move across its levels undesrtanding the workflow, techincal boundries and challenges.
+Working with this technology allowed me to take the inictiative and start building my own testing instances in severals plavces of the level, and subsequentely, experience an agile design and iteration process.

 ![alt text](blueprint_screenshots/Pablo/heart.png)
 *Screenshot of edition made in a Heart blueprint, adding sounds and editing timeline animation*